Motion to Dismiss Aggravated Battery (example)

 While the deputy in the instant case, Bob Jones, has filed a supplemental statement that he "felt the impact", this, by itself, is insufficient to constitute aggravated battery with a deadly weapon.
 Of course, after reading this memorandum of law, his testimony may once again be “supplemented”, but in such an event, a second “supplement” should be taken for what it’s worth, very little.

-If the alleged deadly weapon involved is not used in a way likely to cause death or great bodily harm, then the “aggravated” battery cannot be sustained.
-An instrument that will likely cause death or great bodily harm when used in the ordinary and usual manner contemplated by its design is a deadly weapon.
-Robinson v State, 547 So2d 321 (Fla.
-5th DCA 1989) A stick, for instance, is not inherently a deadly weapon under this definition but it can become a deadly weapon depending on how it is used.
+As the cases listed above prove, the state cannot prove that a vehicle is a deadly weapon merely by demonstrating that a crash occurred.
+Many items from everyday life are not deadly weapons unless they are used in such a manner.
+A stick, for instance, is not inherently a deadly weapon under this definition but it can become a deadly weapon depending on how it is used.
 Coronado v State, 654 So2d 1267 (Fla.
 2d DCA 1995), Vincente v State, 669 So2d 1119 (Fla.
 3d DCA 1996) (A screwdriver’s normal use is not to cause death or great bodily harm but can be used as a knife to stab someone)

 Cars are not built to cause death or great bodily harm when used in their ordinary and usual manner and, thus, do not constitute deadly weapons per se.
 The State will, therefore, have to prove to this court that the facts of this case are more like Clark than Williamson in order to avoid a judgment of acquittal and send to the jury the question of whether the vehicle was used as a deadly weapon.